-When it comes to security, the chain is only as strong as its weakest link.
+When it comes to the best security routines, the chain is only as strong as its weakest link.
 This can make big organizations especially vulnerable, because complex structures offer more opportunities for a security breach.

 This can in turn lead to huge digital bureaucratic structures that hamper daily operations with inefficient procedures, and paradoxically create even more loopholes that can be exploited.